What the People & Planet University League 2008 tells us

 Individual universities producing carbon reduction strategies

-The results of the Green League suggest that the HE sector is ready to change.
+The results of the People & Planet University League suggest that the HE sector is ready to change.
 It needs leadership and drive from the government and the full-blown support of all sector stakeholders.
 If we can demonstrate that the HE sector can Go Green, our experience could stimulate change in the health sector and other elements of the public sector.